Whatsapp Icon

 Minimally Invasive Surgery

 For early-stage gastric cancer, minimally invasive surgical techniques, including robotic-assisted surgery and laparoscopy, have improved recovery times and reduced complications.
-These techniques allow for precise removal of the tumor with minimal damage to surrounding tissues, offering better outcomes for patients.
+These techniques allow for the precise removal of the tumour with minimal damage to surrounding tissues, offering better outcomes for patients.

 Combination Therapies